Commercial Food Waste Collection

 Town of Canmore Food Waste Collection Service

-We will provide participating businesses with 240 L roll carts (see photo below).
-We also have a 120 L roll cart option for those businesses with limited space or an animal proof option that can be stored outside.
+We will provide participating businesses with 240 L roll carts.
+We also have an animal proof option that can be stored outside (see photos below).
 You decide the number of carts you need and how frequently you would like them picked up.
 If you need an extra pick-up, you can contact us to arrange with 24 hours notice.
 Your scheduled pick-ups can be changed to account for seasonal variability.

 Getting Food Waste Collection Started at your Business